Chapter 05.03 - Audit and Compliance Services

 P05.03.026.
 Audit and Compliance Planning.

-1. The chief audit executive shall independently develop the annual audit plan using a risk based prioritization of the audit universe.
+1. The chief audit executive shall independently develop the annual audit plan using a risk-based prioritization of the audit universe.
+The plan will consider the input of senior management and the Audit and Finance Committee.

 P05.03.028.
 Reporting.

-1. The chief audit executive shall provide a written report on the status of all internal and external audit and institutional compliance activities to the Audit and Finance Committee quarterly.
+1. The chief audit executive shall provide written reports on the status of all internal and external audit and institutional compliance activities to the Audit and Finance Committee, including performance relative to the plan.

 2. Formal audit reports shall be issued to the senior managers who will be responsible for the implementation of recommendations or other resolution of audit findings.
 Copies of all formal audit reports, including management's response, will be provided to the chief finance officer, general counsel, president, and the Audit and Finance Committee before the next scheduled committee meeting.